Testing quantum theory on curved space-time with quantum networks: General description of proper time interference

 We do not have to be restricted to the challenging spatial superposition state of a single atom as in matter wave interferometry.
 Instead, we can consider entangled states of two local quantum systems with at least three internal energy states.
 Imagine that we have two atomic quantum systems with internal states $\{\ket{g},\ket{a},\ket{b}\}$ with energies $E_g,E_{a}$, and $E_{b}$, respectively.
 We will now assign $\ket{nc}=\ket{g}$ and $\ket{c}=\alpha\ket{a}+\beta\ket{b}$ for arbitrary coefficients $\alpha$ and $\beta$.
 In other words, an atom at location $x$ in state $\ket{g}$ corresponds to the absence of a clock at position $x$ while an atom at location $x$ in any superposition of the states $\ket{a},\ket{b}$ corresponds to the presence of a clock at location $x$.
 The derivation from Eq.~(\ref{eq:clock1})-(\ref{eq:clock2}), will be exactly the same leading to the same oscillation of the visibility due to the difference in proper time.

-Importantly, both the preparation of the initial clock superposition (Eq.~(\ref{eq:clock1})) and the POVM measurement (Eq.~(\ref{eq:POVM2})) can be realized by means of entanglement distribution between the two atomic systems and local detection.
-Thus, tests of quantum dynamics on curved space-time can now take place on much larger scales utilizing quantum networks where entanglement distribution is mediated by photonic qubits~\cite{pompili2021,Daiss2021,Knaut2024}.
+Importantly, both the preparation of the initial clock superposition (Eq.~(\ref{eq:clock1})) and the POVM measurement (Eq.~(\ref{eq:POVM2})) can be realized by means of entanglement distribution between the two locations and local detection.
+Auxiliary entangled pairs can be used to implement the non-local POVM and quantum networking techniques such as entanglement purification~\cite{Victoria2023} or even quantum repeaters~\cite{Azuma2023} can be employed to ensure faithful entanglement distribution in the presence of transmission loss and imperfections.
+Thus, tests of quantum dynamics on curved space-time can now take place on much larger scales utilizing quantum networks~\cite{pompili2021,Daiss2021,Knaut2024}.